 What you end up with is a website that functions well, but typically, is company-centric.
 This is what developers see other companies do, so they assume it's industry standard.

-- Do choose a web developer if You work in a large marketing department that already has a strategy completely built out, with content ready to go, and you just need the technical help to put it together well.
+You work in a marketing department that already has a strategy completely built out, with content ready to go, and you just need the technical help to put it together well.

-One of the main reasons to choose a marketing agency for your website built is that it will take the time to learn your business before working on your project.
+One of the main reasons to choose a marketing agency for your website build is that they will take the time to learn your business before working on your project.

-Marketing companies partner with you and help you design a customer-centric website that drives your message to potential clients.
+Marketing agencies will typically partner with you to help you design a customer-centric website that drives your right message to potential clients.

-Expectations are higher than ever before for online experiences, and it's up to you to create a website that meets and exceeds them.
-If you succeed in this, you'll gain more customers.
-If you don't, you risk losing them to competitors.
+Expectations are higher than ever before for online experiences, and it's up to you to create a website that meets and exceeds of your customers.
+If you do this, you will succeed in gaining more customers.
+If you don't, you risk losing them to your competitors.